deepthi1129/deepthi1129/README.md

 I am a Sophomore pursuing Bachelors in Computer Science and Engineering.

-Currently the profile is under construction :construction:
+This profile is under construction :construction: